-One of the main particular features of resume is that it should never exceed one page.
-Here, you need to stick to the main idea: present the most relevant details in short but informative way.
+One of the main particular features of a resume is that it should never exceed one page.
+Here, you need to stick to the main idea: present the most relevant details in a short but informative way.

 In resume, you should be more concentrated on the information that is relevant to the job position you apply.
 Therefore, you should check the requirements of the position and make sure that you covered all of them in a resume.

 In most cases, to apply for a certain job position it’s enough to create a tailored resume.
 However, it will be nice to have also CV, in case the position requires attaching this document.